 When To Visit Norway

-I chose to visit Norway in summer because I am not keen on cold weather.
+I chose to visit Norway in the summer because I am not keen on cold weather.
 The peak season runs from June to August.
 I went in early June, and I felt like I was in before the main rush – things like the Flåmsbana were not as busy as I had read it can get.
 The countryside was lush and green, but there was still snow on the mountaintops – it was wonderful!

 The Last Word